 Thus, its leading decision-making body, the Standing Committee, meets annually with the Secretary General and the Permanent Representatives to the North Atlantic Council (NAC) at NATO headquarters to exchange views on the state of the Alliance and to give legislators an opportunity to share their perspectives directly with members of the NAC.

-The NATO Secretary General addresses members of the Assembly at the Spring and Autumn Sessions as well as at other events throughout the year; he also provides a written response to the policy recommendations passed by the Assembly at its Autumn Session.
+The NATO Secretary General addresses members of the Assembly at the Spring and Annual Sessions as well as at other events throughout the year; he also provides a written response to the policy recommendations passed by the Assembly at its Annual Session.

 Cooperation with partners is the most visible expression of the synergy between NATO and the Assembly’s work.
-The Assembly’s partnership activities strengthen and complement at the parliamentary level NATO’s own partnerships.
+The Assembly’s partnership activities strengthen and complement NATO’s own partnerships at the parliamentary level.
 In particular, the Assembly has developed dedicated frameworks for relations with Ukraine, Georgia, as well as parliaments in North Africa and the Middle East, which mirror NATO’s own partnerships with these countries and regions.
 Until 2014, the Assembly also had a special body dedicated to relations with Russia.

 Throughout any given year, the Assembly organises several joint activities with NATO, such as seminars and training programmes for parliamentarians or parliamentary staff.
 The staff of the NATO PA Secretariat in Brussels enjoys strong and productive relations with their counterparts at NATO.